 Care and Repair provide independent advice and assistance to help homeowners repair, improve or adapt their homes so that they can live in comfort and safety in their own community.

-The Scottish Government operates a number of schemes to help households who may need help heating their home.
+We operate a number of schemes to help households who may need help heating their home.
 To apply for any of these schemes applicants should contact Home Energy Scotland on 0808 808 2282 for free, impartial advice.
 Applicants can request a call back by completing the form on the Home Energy Scotland website.

 Where can I get help making adaptations or changes to my home to which are needed because of a disability?

 If you own your own home or are the tenant of a private landlord and are assessed as needing an adaptation you will be eligible to receive grant funding of 80% of the eligible costs.
 Families in receipt of Universal Credit at the time the grant is awarded are eligible for 100% of the eligible costs.
 Your local authority will be able to provide you with more information.
 Find contact details for your local authority with the postcode search on the UK Government website.

 Adaptations for tenants of local authorities and Registered Social Landlords also normally require to be assessed and are funded by the relevant landlord.

 Who should I contact about my concerns about becoming homeless?

 We want everyone to have a safe, secure, settled home, which is why tackling and preventing homelessness is a priority.
 We recognise that it needs more than just providing housing and that everyone will have their own unique needs and challenges.